 Employers in California will need to abide by the Equal Pay Act (AB 46), which has been amended to include both public and private employers.
 Employers will also be prohibited against requesting salary information to applicants (AB 168) and ban the box (AB 1008) prohibits employers from asking for criminal history until after a job applicant has a conditional offer of employment.

 A new anti-discriminatory law (AB 1710) prohibits discrimination against service members.
 California’s Parental Leave (SB 63) has been updated to include employers with 20+ employers and employees with 12 weeks of unpaid leave.

-California’s new laws (SB 396) also include prohibition against discrimination for gender identity, gender expression, and sexual orientation.
+California’s new laws (SB 396) also include a prohibition against discrimination for gender identity, gender expression, and sexual orientation.
 Emeryville’s new advanced scheduling ordinance starts a hard enforcement on January 1, 2018.

 Delaware Employment Laws 2018

-In Delaware, employers will be prohibited against screening job applicants based on their pay history (HS 1).
+In Delaware, employers will be prohibited from screening job applicants based on their pay history (HS 1).
 They will also be banned from seeking an applicant’s pay history for both the applicant’s current and previous jobs.